PrimeDAO/bal-distribution/README.md

   - documentation tidyup
   - look into dynamic array creation (optional : optimization)

-add address to env & then do runthrough via truffle if etherscan wont work
+add address to config file in root, import into scripts, & then do runthrough via truffle if etherscan wont work

 # Merkle-drop